Season Information

 The 10 days must be on file with school administration and may include only skill instruction related to hitting.
 No base running or fielding drills are to be done during these sessions.
 Students can field batted balls and throw balls back to the pitching area; however, throws across the infield are not to occur.
 Hitting instruction can take place either indoors or outdoors.
 Students and coaches may throw to batters from a flat surface behind an L-screen, in a cage or in a soft-toss hitting drill.
 Pitchers and catchers may also use this time as their contact period.

-Outside of the designated 10 days of hitting instruction, no other coaching contact and/or instruction may be provided until the first legal practice date.
-Coaching contact with pitchers must be in a separate facility if other players are present for any voluntary hitting and fielding activity.
+Outside of the designated 10 days of hitting instruction and five days of fielding instruction, no other coaching contact and/or instruction may be provided until the first legal practice date.